 4. What is the Castle Doctrine?

-Under Penal Code 198.5 PC, a person is presumed to have a reasonable fear of imminent harm when someone breaks into his/her home.13
+The Castle Doctrine even allows you to use deadly force inside your home when an intruder uses force to break in.
+Under Penal Code 198.5 PC, you are presumed to have a reasonable fear of imminent harm when someone breaks into your home.8

 5.1.
 Can police use deadly force?

-6. As applied to specific California crimes
+6. California self-defense law applied to specific crimes

 6.1.
 Battery, Penal Code 242 PC